Adam Cifu: Medical education

-Cifu has spent many years teaching clinical medicine and evidence-based medicine at the University of Chicago.
-He has directed the courses Medical Evidence and Critical Appraisal of the Landmark Medical Literature, and, for over 20 years, directed the Internal Medicine Clerkship.
+Adam Cifu has spent years teaching clinical medicine and evidence-based medicine at the University of Chicago.
+He has directed the courses Medical Evidence and Critical Appraisal of the Landmark Medical Literature, and, for over twenty years, directed the university's internal medicine fellowship.
 With Scott Stern and Diane Altkorn he authored the textbook, Symptom to Diagnosis: An Evidence Based Guide.
-This book, originally published in 2006 is currently in its 4th edition.
+The book, originally published in 2006, is currently in its fourth edition.
 The book teaches an evidence-based, step-by-step process for evaluating, diagnosing, and treating patients based on their clinical complaints.
-Doody's Review stated that this book is "useful as a refresher for established clinicians when the more common diagnoses are not the cause of a patient's complaints."
+Doody's Review stated that the book is "useful as a refresher for established clinicians when the more common diagnoses are not the cause of a patient's complaints."
 Cifu and Stern hosted the podcast S2D: The Symptom to Diagnosis Podcast in which they shared a case and diagnosis based on each chapter in the book.
-He now hosts The Clinical Excellence Podcast which is dedicated to various facets of the physician/patient relationship.
+He now hosts The Clinical Excellence Podcast, which is dedicated to various facets of the physician/patient relationship.

 Health humanities

 Cifu has published many health humanities essays in medical journals on topics such as the death of his patients, the changes in a physician's practice over time, and the variability of practice quality from day to day.
-His most highly viewed article is advice to students starting medical school.
-Beginning he 2022 he publishes biweekly essays on the Sensible Medicine substack.
+His most highly viewed article concerns advice to students starting medical school.
+He is a founder of the Sensible Medicine blog.